 Installing Windows Updates requires an active internet connection to download the available updates onto your computer.
-If your computer isn’t connect to internet it can not be updated.
+If your computer isn’t connected to the internet it can not be updated.
 But we all know that in order to keep our computers working properly we need to have them stay updated.
-What are the options for those that don’t have access to Internet but still need to be stay with the latest update?
+What are the options for those that don’t have access to the Internet but still need to stay with the latest update?

 Once it’s done, it brings up a tab-based window for downloading updates to the cache or applying the updates from the cache to the computer.

 Go to the Search tab first and click Start button at the top right corner to search the updates that have been installed on a local computer.

 Then, go to the Download tab to select the updates to download them to the cache for future use.